-Egyptian requirements are based on the Companies Law and the Capital Market Law; on Egyptian Accounting Standards of the Ministry of Finance, and on regulations of the Central Bank.
+Egyptian requirements are based on the Companies Law and the Capital Market Law, on Egyptian Accounting Standards of the Ministry of Finance, and on regulations of the Central Bank.
 There is also a formal reference in the law to the use of IAS when there are no Egyptian requirements.

-Egyptian accounting may differ from that required by IAS because of the absence of specific rules in the following areas:
+Egyptian accounting may differ from that required by IAS because of the absence of specific Egyptian rules on recognition and measurement in the following areas:

-· · · · · · · · · · · · · · · · · · · the calculation of impairment tests, especially as assets are written down to net realizable value rather than to recoverable amount IAS 36.5 - the capitalization of pre-operating and set-up costs IAS 38.56 the classification of business combinations as acquisitions or unitings of interest IAS 22.8 - the treatment of joint ventures IAS 31 the recognition of operating lease payments and of lease incentives IAS 17.25; SIC 15 the establishment of provisions in the context of a business combination accounted for as an acquisition IAS 22.31 the translation of the financial statements of a hyperinflationary subsidiary IAS 21.36 - the consolidation of special purpose entities.
-SIC 12 There are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 - the fair values of financial assets and liabilities IAS 32.77 - segment reporting.
-IAS 14 There are inconsistencies between Fountian and IAS rules that
+- the calculation of impairment tests, especially as assets are written down to net realizable value rather than to recoverable amount IAS 36.5 the capitalization of pre-operating and set-up costs IAS 38.56 - the classification of business combinations as acquisitions or unitings of interest IAS 22.8 the derecognition of financial assets IAS 39.35 the treatment of joint ventures IAS 31 - the recognition of operating lease payments and of lease incentives IAS 17.25; SIC 15 - the establishment of provisions in the context of a business combination accounted for as an acquisition IAS 22.31 - the translation of the financial statements of a hyperinflationary subsidiary IAS 21.36 the consolidation of special purpose entities.
+SIC 12 There are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 the fair values of financial assets and liabilities IAS 32.77 the fair values of investment properties IAS 40.69 segment reporting.
+IAS 14